VA Loan vs. Traditional Loan – Know the Difference Before You Buy

 Jumbo Loans

-If you exceed the limits above with a conventional loan, you may be able to qualify for what’s known as a jumbo mortgage.
+If you exceed the conventional loan limits, you may be able to qualify for what’s known as a jumbo mortgage.
 That’s any loan where the amount exceeds the conventional limits.

 Banks and other financial institutions typically fund jumbo loans.
-As such, they have their own rules and guidelines, which are generally more strict with regards to the down payment, income, and credit requirements.
+As such, they have their own rules and guidelines, which are generally more strict with regard to the down payment, income, and credit requirements.

 You can get a VA loan in excess of the published limits, but you must qualify based on income.